After online warnings, armed civilians bring threat of violence to protests in Kenosha and elsewhere

 Kevin Mathewson, a leader of the Kenosha Guard who helped organize Tuesday’s activity, said in an interview that he had never met or communicated with Rittenhouse.
 Mathewson, 36, is a former Kenosha alderman now working as a private investigator and security contractor.
 He said his aim was to “alert the public that there will be other citizens out there willing to protect our lives and property since the police were outnumbered every night.”

-Mathewson, who was carrying a pistol and an AR-15, waived away concerns that the armed presence had exacerbated the unrest, saying he was intent on protecting businesses and the residential units above them.
+Mathewson, who was carrying a pistol and an AR-15, waved away concerns that the armed presence had exacerbated the unrest, saying he was intent on protecting businesses and the residential units above them.

 “I happen to agree with what the protesters are saying, but I don’t like seeing my neighborhood burnt to the ground,” he said, adding that law enforcement on the scene had a “positive” reaction to the citizen mobilization.
 “They were handing out water to some of us, thanking us and greeting us very warmly.”